PurpleAvatar/multiscale_biological_modeling/index.md

 ---
-layout: wide
+layout: single
 toc: true
 ---

 Try not to repeat the title with a wide layout, but did that pound sign break everything?
+Return back to the single format

 Where does this (here) text go? (index.md) Changing as we go10